Schwarz reflections and anti-holomorphic correspondences: A Straightening Theorem

 It is now easy to see that $\pmb{\sigma}_a:\left(\overline{\mathbf{U}_a},\infty\right)\to\left(\overline{\mathbf{V}_a},\infty\right)$ is a pinched anti-quadratic-like map (in the sense of Definition~\ref{pinched_def}) with filled Julia set $\eta_a(K_a)$.
 The result now follows from Lemma~\ref{straightening_lemma}.

 2) We now assume that $K_a$ is connected.
 Therefore, $K_a$ contains the critical point $c_a$ of $\sigma_a$.
 It now follows that the basin of attraction of the parabolic fixed point $\infty$ (of $R$) contains exactly one critical point of $R$, and hence the filled Julia set of $R$ is connected.
-Moreover, since the critical Ecalle height of $\mathfrak{q}$ is $0$, and since the hybrid conjugacy is conformal on the non-escaping set of $\sigma_a$, we conclude that the critical Ecalle height of $R$ (associated with the parabolic fixed point $\infty$) is also $0$.
+Moreover, since the critical {\'E}calle height of $\mathfrak{q}$ is $0$, and since the hybrid conjugacy is conformal on the non-escaping set of $\sigma_a$, we conclude that the critical {\'E}calle height of $R$ (associated with the parabolic fixed point $\infty$) is also $0$.
 Therefore, up to M{\"o}bius conjugation, $R\in\cC(\mathfrak{L}_0)$.

 To finish the proof of the theorem, we need to prove uniqueness of $R$.
 The proof follows the standard argument for uniqueness of straightening of polynomial-like maps with connected Julia sets (see \cite[\S 1.5]{DH2}).